bitcraze/bitcraze-website/src/products/ai-deck.md

 The AI-deck 1.1 extends the computational capabilities and will enable complex artificial intelligence-based workloads to run onboard, with the possibility to achieve fully autonomous navigation capabilities.
 The ESP32 adds WiFi connectivity with the possibility to stream images as well as handling control.

-This product is in the early access stage so documentation and amount of examples are limited.
-To program this board a compatible JTAG programmer/debugger is needed, see resources.
+To set up this board a compatible JTAG programmer/debugger is needed, see resources.

 The AI-deck 1.1 version only has minor updates compared to the AI-deck 1.0.
 The Himax camera module is now the greyscale version and the GAP8 is now revision C instead of B. For more details read [this blog post](https://www.bitcraze.io/2021/01/ai-deck-product-update/) and if the Bayer RGB version camera is wanted it can be bought stand alone here.